-After spending years working on personal aircraft, Joby Aviation recently received a massive cash infusion from the likes of Toyota and Intel that provides $100 million to create an electric air taxi.
+After spending years working on a personal aircraft, Joby Aviation recently received a massive cash infusion from the likes of Toyota and Intel that provides $100 million to create an electric air taxi.
 This model is interesting, because it’s larger than many projects (able to seat up to five), and while it is called a VTOL, the model appears to be based on a more traditional aircraft with multiple propellers, which raises a lot of questions about how it’ll work in practice.

 Jaunt Aviation’s helicopter-airplane hybrid

 Newcomer Jaunt Aviation teamed up with the Triumph Group to develop a flying taxi that looks like a cross between a helicopter and a plane.
-The company plans to address one of the main concerns associated with helicopters: noise.
+The company plans to address one of the main concerns associated with helicopters: Noise.
 Using proprietary technology, the aircraft reduces the speed of its main rotor while flying to remain relatively quiet.

 Jaunt might not be a household name, but it’s one we’re watching.
 It has forged partnerships with some of the biggest companies in the business.
-Aviation Today reported Honeywell will provide a navigation software, flight control technology, and an electric propulsion system, among other pieces of the puzzle.
+Aviation Today reported that Honeywell will provide a navigation software, flight control technology, and an electric propulsion system, among other pieces of the puzzle.
 Uber has already named the company as one of its manufacturing partners for urban air mobility vehicles.

 Porsche-Boeing flying taxi